 Requires the department to submit a report by May 1 of each year on its toll credit program, including toll credits earned, toll credits used, year-end toll credit balance, and the department's strategies for using toll credits.

-Note: The Governor's signing letter states subsection 2, which established a priority for use of toll credits, is unenforceable.
+Subsection 2 establishes a priority for use of toll credits.
+(Governor's signing letter states subsection 2, which established a priority for use of toll credits, is unenforceable.)